iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 #### Briefcases

 [Briefcases](./glossary#briefcase) are the local copies of iModel that users can acquire to work with the iModel.
-A Connector will download a briefcase locally using the BridgeRunner and change their copy of iModel.
+A Connector will download a briefcase locally using the ConnectorRunner and change their copy of iModel.
 Once all the work is done, the results are then pushed into the iModel.
 Please see the section on [Execution sequence](#execution-sequence) on the different steps involved.

 #### Element